How to help your child establish and build credit

 It’s important to note that credit card issuers have their own policies for authorized users.
 It’s also worth looking into things like minimum age requirements and credit reporting policies before making any decisions.

-That’s because authorized users can only build credit if the issuer reports authorized users to the credit bureaus and the credit bureaus put that information in their report.
+That’s because authorized users can only build credit if the issuer reports them to the credit bureaus and the credit bureaus put that information in their reports.
 Capital One reports to the credit bureaus.
 But there’s no guarantee that other issuers will.

 Consider other options once your child turns 18

-Once your child turns 18, they may not be a minor anymore.
+Once your child turns 18, they’re not a minor anymore.
 But there are still laws about issuing them credit cards.
 “In most cases, you’re required to be at least 21 to get a credit card,” the CFPB says.
-That’s unless the person has a co-signer who’s over 21 or can prove they have income to make monthly payments.
+That’s unless the person can prove they have sufficient income to make monthly payments or they have a co-signer who’s over 21.

-Many major issuers don’t allow co-signers.
-But your child’s 18th birthday might offer an opportunity to talk seriously about what it means to have their own card in the future and how a secured card, a student card or other options might be the next step.
+Many major credit card issuers don’t allow co-signers.
+But your child’s 18th birthday might offer an opportunity to talk seriously about what it means to have their own card in the future and how a secured card, student card or other options might be the next step.

 Check their credit reports

 Even if you’re pretty sure your child has no credit history, the CFPB suggests you check.
 That way, you can be more confident about your child starting out with a clean credit report.
-The FTC suggests closely checking kids’ credit reports at age 16.
-But you can check earlier too.
+The FTC suggests closely checking kids’ credit reports beginning when they are 16.
+But you can check earlier if you’d like.

 Checking your child’s reports early can give you time to correct errors and increase their chances of approval for things like loans and credit cards.
-Plus, it can help if they’re applying for a job because some companies check credit as part of the hiring process.
+Plus, it can help when they apply for jobs because some companies check credit as part of the hiring process.

 Consider bank accounts